joldie/typesmart/README.md

 # TypeSmart

-Web app for practicing typing fast while learning about topics from Wikipedia, built with Vue.js
+Web app for practicing typing fast while learning about topics from Wikipedia.

 ## Description